Why You’re Probably Not Codependent (And You’ve Got Super-Powers Instead!)

 Jesus came to set women free from this yoke of slavery.
 He wants to use your gifts and your character – your Super-Powers – to bring love, and light, and healing to this planet and the human lives who live on it.
 That starts with you.

-If you want to learn more about how you can be set free to be the woman God created you to be, I encourage you to join the Flying Free Sisterhood education and support community.
+If you want to learn more about how you can be set free to be the woman God created you to be, I encourage you to join the Flying Free Sisterhood program.
 You can learn more at joinflyingfree.com.